Bayern München will be aiming to make the most of home advantage in the first leg of their tie against knockout stage debutants Beşiktaş.

 • Tolgay Arslan, Caner Erkin and Talisca will incur a suspension with their next bookings.

-• Beşiktaş won only two of their first six games after matchday six, but have been victorious in five of the last six.*
+• Beşiktaş won only two of their first six games after matchday six, but had been victorious in five of the six before Friday's 1-1 draw at Konyaspor in which Atibe Hutchinson scored his first goal since 26 August.

-• Talisca has seven goals in his last six Beşiktaş matches.*
+• Talisca has seven goals in his last seven Beşiktaş matches.

 • Beşiktaş are yet to lose a game when Talisca has scored (W20 D5).